mrflint5/Weather-Data-Analysis-And-Visualization/README.md

-# 🌦️ Weather Data Analysis & Visualization
+# 🌦️ Weather Data Analysis & Visualization.

 This project presents a detailed analysis and visualization of weather patterns using historical data in Excel format.
 Built using Python and Jupyter Notebook, it showcases trends in temperature, rainfall, and seasonal fluctuations.